synacker/daggy/README.md

 # Short description #

-Data aggregation utility is a program for extracting information from multiple remote servers via ssh simultaneously.
+DataAgregator - utility that can run and save output from multiple ssh commands on multiple servers simultaneously.

 Your can collect any remote server ssh output.